 Why the name?

 Marble Mountain is actually a group of five hills made of marble and limestone.
 The mountains were named after the five elements namely Kim or metal, Thuy alias water, Moc aka wood, Hoa meaning fire and Tho or Earth.
-Together these mountains were spiritual destination for Vietnamese and Buddhists who built Buddha statues in every size and shape from cave entrances to summits.
+In conclusion, these mountains were a spiritual destination for Vietnamese and Buddhists who built Buddha statues in every size and shape from cave entrances to summits.

 The Cave Tour